 Packing List for Botswana

-During the rainy season, it is also advised to bring waterproof gear, such as a raincoat, or poncho, or a water-resistant jacket.
-A water-resistant bag for camera gear and other equipment will be handy in the rain, but most safari lodges utilise game viewers with canvas roofs and drop down sides to protect guests against unexpected rainfall.
-Waterproof ponchos are also provided by most lodges.
+During the rainy season, it’s also advised to bring waterproof gear, such as a raincoat, poncho, or water-resistant jacket.
+A water-resistant bag for camera gear and other equipment will be handy in the rain.
+Still, most safari lodges utilize game vehicles with canvas roofs and drop-down sides to protect guests against unexpected rainfall.
+Most lodges also provide waterproof ponchos.

-In winter, temperatures can drop to under 10 degrees Celsius, making morning game drives quite chilly, so packing a warm jacket, scarf, and a beanie is highly recommended for these occasions.
-In places like the Kalahari, desert temperatures are extreme, and in winter it can get very cold indeed, so travellers should make sure they prepare accordingly.
+In winter, temperatures can drop to under 10°C/50°F, making morning game drives quite chilly.
+Packing a warm jacket, scarf, and beanie is highly recommended.
+In places like the Kalahari, desert temperatures are extreme, and in winter it can get icy, so travelers should ensure they’re well prepared for the cold.

 - Basic medical aid, such as:

 - Any prescribed medication you may require

 Outdoor gadgets that come in handy include:

 - A power bank or solar charger for mobile phones and camera batteries